 The brand experience is the sum of all interactions a person may have with a brand.

-Some of these experiences can be influenced by the brand deliberately, such as the website, packaging, customer service or the retail environment.
+Some of these experiences can be deliberately influenced by the brand, such as the website, packaging, customer service or the retail environment.
 Others, like customer reviews, are beyond the company’s direct control.

 Strong brands are characterised by consistent brand experiences that evoke positive associations and strengthen brand trust.